alucardu/ti4-automation/README.md

 Run: `npm run prismaStudio` to see the data in the database.

+## Prisma production

+Run `npx prisma migrate deploy` to deploy migration on the production server

 ## How to run .ts files on NodeJS

 Run `ts-node --esm ./my-script.ts` to run a TypeScript file on a NodeJS environment.